 Assisted Living & Nursing Homes

-Code 3 Safety & Training is the preferred option for your employees’ BLS and CPR-AED and First Aid certification training in the Northwest.
-We are a safety & training company that was organized in 2006 by a career Firefighter & EMT with an emphasis on expertly delivered training.
-We specialize in the highest quality CPR, AED, First Aid, Bloodborne Pathogens and OSHA Incipient Fire Extinguisher curriculum using experienced EMS & Fire Safety instructors in an on-site training environment.
+Code 3 Safety & Training is the preferred on-site delivery option for your employees’ BLS and CPR and First Aid training in the Northwest.
+We are a safety & training company that was organized in 2006 by a career Firefighter & EMT with an emphasis on expertly delivered training in Portland, Oregon and the Vancouver, Washington region.
 Our friendly training staff includes working and retired paramedics and EMTs’ who have performed CPR in the community hundreds of times.
 We know what it is like to respond to a cardiac arrest and other emergencies and will relate that experience to you, increasing the benefit to your staff and residents’.

-Please select from one of the two course types below (Traditional or Blended) and reserve your next BLS, CPR-AED, First Aid and OSHA Bloodborne Pathogens certification with Code 3 Safety!
+Please select from one of the two-course types below (Traditional or Blended) and reserve your next BLS, CPR-AED, First Aid and OSHA Bloodborne Pathogens certification with Code 3 Safety & Training!

 Federal and State Regulatory information: